Bodom78/kohana-kopauth/README.md

 This module comes with the [online demo](http://www.fkportfolio.com/playground/kopauth) included.

 Once configured, browse to `http://yoursite.com/kopauth` to access it.
-Note that this is disabled if you Kohana::$environment === Kohana::PRODUCTION.
+Note that this is disabled if your Kohana::$environment === Kohana::PRODUCTION.

 The Kopauth class has additional methods to assist with authentication integration.
 View the example controller and views to help you get started.